Mara-Li/obsidian-enhanced-copy/README.md

     - `Simple blockquote` : Remove type, keep title and convert to blockquote.
 - Other:
   - Strict line breaks: Add two spaces at the end of each line
+- Regex replacement: You can add more replacement to the copy with the button that will open a modal.
+Note that the replacement will be done **after all other changes**.

+### Not common settings
+#### Reading view

+- You can copy to HTML but it will disable all the other options.
-  - Space number: By default, turndown convert the tabulation to 4 spaces.
-You can change this number here.
+- Space number : By default, turndown will convert tabulation to 4 spaces.
+You can change this size here.

-### Editing view
+#### Editing view

-Note: The Majority of the options are the same of the reading view, so I will only explain the differences.

 - Convert wikilinks to Markdown links: Convert `[[link]]` to `[link](link)`.
 Needed to convert the links (as in reading view).
 - Convert tabulation to space and choose the size